The Beginners Guide to Joomla Metadata

 - Published: 09 March 2018 09 March 2018

-In this tutorial, you will learn how to control what appears in Google search results when people find your site.
+In this tutorial, you'll learn how to control what appears in Google search results when people find your site.
 We'll show you how to modify Joomla's meta title and meta description.

 - It shows the URL.
 You learned about Joomla's SEF URLs and about how to troubleshoot them earlier in our blog.

 - It also shows the description.
 This is normally a couple of lines underneath the title and the URL.

 These are known as the meta title and the meta description as well.
 The reason they have a different name is that because they are normally hidden in the code of your website.